 4. Hero Pose

-Instead of yoga blocks, you can sit on the blanket(s) to give your body more support in Hero pose.
+Instead of using yoga blocks, you can sit on one or more blankets to provide extra support in Hero Pose.

 5. Easy Pose